HazelAbraham/HazelAbraham/README.md

 ---

-## 🤝 Open to Collaborate On
+##  Open to Collaborate On

-- 🤖 **Agentic AI Projects** - Building autonomous agents and RAG systems with ChromaDB/FAISS
+- **Agentic AI Projects** - Building autonomous agents and RAG systems with ChromaDB/FAISS or databricks Vectors
-- 🧠 **LLM Applications** - Document Q&A, chatbots using Databricks LLM endpoints
-- 🔍 **Vector Search & Retrieval** - Embedding strategies and optimization
+-  **Vector Search & Retrieval** - Embedding strategies and optimization
-- 🔧 **AI Data Pipelines** - ETL for ML/AI workloads on Databricks
+- **AI Data Pipelines** - ETL for ML/AI workloads on Databricks
-- 📊 **AI-powered Analytics** - Combining BI with generative AI
+-  **AI-powered Analytics** - Combining BI with generative AI
-- 🚀 **Open Source** - Contributing to AI/ML and data engineering projects
+-  **Open Source** - Contributing to AI/ML engineering projects

 ---

 ## 🌱 Beyond Tech

 When I'm not building AI systems, you can find me:
-- 🌿 **Gardening** - Growing vegetables and experimenting with plant care
+-  **Gardening** - Growing vegetables and experimenting with plant care
-- 🧁 **Baking** - Creating desserts and exploring new recipes
+- **Baking** - Creating desserts and exploring new recipes
-- 💎 **Diamond Painting** - Relaxing with some sparkle therapy

 ---